Azure-Whale/NLP-for-quantifying-Gender-Bias-on-occupations-for-20-languages/README.md

 ### Clustering based on similar scores
 ![Clustering](https://github.com/Azure-Whale/NLP-for-quantifying-Gender-Bias-on-occupations-for-20-languages/blob/master/Table/hierarchical%20map_39.png)
 ## Conclusion
-1.languages used among poor countries may had significant bias while languages used among developed countries may have relative fair gender balance\n
+1.languages used among poor countries may had significant bias while languages used among developed countries may have relative fair gender balance

 2.languages share the same culture and have the same bias.
-Say, bias from languages from Asia are similar and so do the Latin languages.
+Say, bias from languages from Asia are similar and so do the Latin languages

 3.Bias from different languages vary from countries to countries.
-Some areas have significant gender bias on occupations.
+Some areas have significant gender bias on occupations